 The cerebrum can be divided based on different criteria which inform the way neuroscientists describe various brain structure.
 Here, we will look at the cerebral structure in two ways – the cerebral cortex and the cerebral hemispheres.

 Grey and White Matter

 The cerebrum has many subdivisions, which control various functions.
-In a nutshell, the cerebrum controls all our voluntary functions, as well as our thinking, vision, hearing etc. Each of the lobes has their own specialized functions.
+In a nutshell, the cerebrum controls all our voluntary functions, as well as our thinking, vision, hearing etc. Each of the lobes has its own specialized functions.

 The frontal lobe handles our thinking, planning, short-term memory, etc. It is also a seat for most of the dopamine-delicate neurons.
 At the back of the frontal lobe is a section known as the motor area.
 This controls our voluntary actions.
 The left lobe also has a section called the Broca’s area, which is responsible for converting thoughts into words.
 Our parietal lobes control inputs like touch, temperature and taste, in addition to being responsible for our spatial balance and navigation.

 Our occipital lobe receives and processes all visual information, i.e., it is responsible for all our visual activity.
 Any damage to this area can lead to blindness.
 The temporal lobe takes care of inputs that elicit memories like visual or emotional memories.

 Our cerebrum controls our thinking and cognitive functions, apart from our voluntary movements.
 Any damage to this area can result in serious consequences, such as paralysis, blindness, loss of hearing, emotional handicap, etc. Although the cerebrum doesn’t handle functions like heart rate or body balance, it can be safe to say that our cerebrum controls many of the critical functions that differentiate us from other species.